-Juan Miguel Mosquera, MD, MSc is an Associate Professor of Pathology and Laboratory Medicine at Weill Cornell Medicine, an Assistant Attending Pathologist at the NewYork-Presbyterian Hospital (Cornell Campus), Director of Pathology at the Englander Institute for Precision Medicine, and Co-Director of Genitourinary Pathology.
+Juan Miguel Mosquera, M.D., MSc., is Professor of Pathology and Laboratory Medicine at Weill Cornell Medicine, an Attending Pathologist at the NewYork-Presbyterian Hospital (Cornell Campus), Affiliate Member at the New York Genome Center and Director of Research Pathology at the Englander Institute for Precision Medicine.
 Dr. Mosquera is board certified by the American Board of Pathology in Anatomic and Clinical Pathology, and by the Royal College of Physicians and Surgeons of Canada in Anatomic Pathology.

 Dr. Mosquera has subspecialty expertise in Genitourinary Pathology.
 His research interests include genomics of prostate cancer, development of tissue and plasma-based biomarkers and soft tissue pathology.
 His background includes training in Molecular Pathology and Toxicology at the University of Leicester in the United Kingdom, Anatomic and Clinical Pathology residency at Rush University Medical Center in Chicago, and Fellowships in Genitourinary Pathology and Translational Research at Brigham and Women’s Hospital.
 Dr. Mosquera has co-authored more than 100 peer-reviewed publications and serves as Section Editor in Precision Medicine for Archives of Pathology & Laboratory Medicine.

 In his role as Director of Research Pathology at the Englander Institute for Precision Medicine, Dr. Mosquera has supervised the development of next-generation biobanking protocols to optimize sequencing outcome and development of patient-derived tumor organoids, and the integration of a precision medicine framework into a rapid autopsy program.